ibm-cloud-docs/watsonxdata/mng_appln_nspark.md

 1. In the **Applications** tab, you can view the list of all applications that are submitted to {{site.data.keyword.lakehouse_short}}.
 The tab also displays the details such as the application status, Spark version, creation time, start time, and finish time.

-Application status can be : ACCEPTED, FINISHED, FAILED, ERROR, RUNNING, SUBMITTED, STOPPED, or WAITING.
+Application status can be : Accepted, Finished, Failed, Error, Running, Submitted, Stopped, or Waiting.
 {: note}

 2. Click the arrow to the left of an application ID in the result list, to view more details like **Spark application ID** and **Application name**.